 BAgrSc (Hons) (NFQ Level 8)

-In addition to the career opportunities available to Animal Science graduates, Equine Science graduates are equipped to pursue careers in:
+In addition to the career opportunities available to Animal Science graduates, Animal Science Equine graduates are equipped to pursue careers in:

 You can pursue equine science research and development careers, and Master’s and PhD opportunities in Europe and the US.